jkempff/jkempff.github.io/_posts/2016-07-29-create-a-promise-chain.md

   .catch(err => {}));
 ```

-This works just fine, but there is one caveat: the promises in the array have been created and are all doing there stuff already.
-So, if you have a chain of functions, and *rely on results from a previous promise*, you can't use `Promise.all`.
+This works just fine, but there is one caveat: the promises in the array already have been created and are doing their stuff.
+But, if you have a chain of functions, and *rely on results from previous promise*, you can't use `Promise.all`.

 ## Reduce that promise